 An Egyptian Red Jasper Sun Disc Amulet, Late Period, ca. 664 - 332 BCE

 Akhet sun-on-horizon amulets, such as this example, represent the two hills of the eastern horizon with the sun rising between them.
 Characteristic of the twenty-sixth dynasty and later, this amulet links the deceased with rebirth in the company of the newly risen sun.
-This example is finely carved from matte red jasper, and features a sun disc rising above a plinth with an inverted top edge.
+This rare example is finely carved from matte red jasper, one of the six stones considered most precious by the Egyptians, and features a sun disc rising above an incised plinth with an inverted top edge.

 For a similar example, see: Carol Andrews, Amulets of Ancient Egypt (London, 1994), p.
 88, no. 90e.

 Condition: Overall intact and in very good condition

 Provenance: Private Maryland collection of a diplomat, acquired while serving in Egypt between 1949 and 1956, and then by descent.

 QUESTIONS?
 Just click the Contact Us tab on your right.

 We ship Tuesday to Friday with FedEx and usually same day if your order is received before 2pm.
 Within the continental USA, packing, shipping and insurance is free.
 Depending on size and destination, delivery times range from one to five business days.

 For overseas shipments we charge a small flat rate which includes packing, preparation of all customs paperwork, insurance and carrier fees in compliance with all USA and International customs requirements.

 Overseas shipments are sent using FedEx International priority but contact us if you have a shipping preference.
 International customers are responsible for all duties and taxes.